-Figure 9.
-Trade-offs in reliability affect feasibility
+Figure 7: Trade-offs in reliability affect feasibility

-Figure 9 illustrates how the aspects that affect the computational resources needed for a project are linked to the trade-offs in reliability.
+Figure 7 illustrates how the aspects that affect the computational resources needed for a project are linked to the trade-offs in reliability.
 A focus on being consistent with system knowledge requires more complexity in the way structures and processes are represented in the model, which increases development time and runtime and decreases stability.
 An emphasis on honouring historical observations will require a model with many parameters to represent local detail and flexibility to adjust these parameters as a function of the observations.
 More parameters will increase the number of model evaluations needed for uncertainty analysis.
 When the range of model predictions is of importance, more time and resources need to be invested in characterising the prior distributions for each parameter, especially if these cannot be constrained or conditioned by available observations, and more model evaluations are needed if robust estimates of more extreme summary statistics are needed.

-The justification of these trade-offs in relation to the project resources and constraints is an integral part of the formal uncertainty analysis, as discussed in section 4.
+These trade-offs must be carefully justified in relation to the project resources and constraints, as discussed in the next section.

-Box 7: Prediction intervals and convergence
+Break-out box 7: Prediction intervals and convergence